top of page

 Orlando is poised to lead this movement, with local contractors prioritizing eco-conscious solutions.
 By adopting new materials and technologies, the city can demonstrate the benefits of sustainable construction to a broader audience.

-Collaboration and Partnerships
+Collaboration and Partnerships for Success

 Collaboration among stakeholders, including contractors, designers, and material suppliers, is vital for promoting steel-like wood innovations.
 By sharing knowledge and strategies, these groups can create an ecosystem focused on sustainability.